-For those assets held on Exchange, we held such assets on both the Coinbase and Circle exchanges at year end 2023 and routinely had assets on the Kraken exchange.
-As a result, we may suffer a loss with respect to our digital asset holdings, and we may not be able to recover any of our carried value in these digital asset holdings if they are lost or stolen.
+For those assets held on an exchange, we held such assets on both the Coinbase and Circle exchanges at year end 2023 and routinely held assets on the Kraken exchange.
+As a result, if these assets are lost or stolen, we may suffer a loss with respect to our digital asset holdings, and we may not be able to recover any of our carried value in these digital asset holdings.
+As of March 31, 2024, we held approximately 15% of wallets in cold storage.
 See "Item 1A.
-Risk Factors - Risks Related to Our Business - Our holdings of digital assets expose us to potential risks, including exchange, security, valuation and liquidity risks, which could negatively affect our business, financial condition and results of operations."
+Risk Factors - Risks Related to Our Business - Our holdings of digital assets expose us to potential risks, including exchange, security, valuation and liquidity risks, which could negatively affect us."